guillaume-be/guillaume-be.github.io/_posts/2020-11-21-generation_benchmarks.md

 ### Text generation

 The process for text generation using GPT2 is very similar.
 However, GPT2 is a decoder-only model, and does not contain the encoder part of the transformers architectures.
-The model uses the starting prompt (and sequence generated so far) as only input.
+The model uses the starting prompt (and sequence generated so far) as the only input.
 While it therefore does not need to compute encoder states and cache them, it still relies on an efficient caching mechanism to avoid unnecessary re-computation of activations already computed during the generation process.

 ![Decoder generation architecture](../assets/generation_benchmarks/decoder.svg "Decoder generation architecture"){:width="70%"}

 ### On the complexity of the generation routine

 For both architectures, one may note the complexity of the generation routine, involving a significant number of operations beyond the model forward pass, helping to improve the quality of the generated text.
-However, these improvements do not come for free and incur additional computational cost in both the model forward pass (beam search increases the effective batch size) and in post-processing operations.
+However, these improvements do not come for free and incur an additional computational cost in both the model forward pass (beam search increases the effective batch size) and in post-processing operations.

 The Python Transformer's library already leverages Rust-based tokenizers for all its ready-to-use pipelines, therefore accelerating the preprocessing part of the system.
 Some benchmarks on question answering [[9]](#rustbert) indicate that the preprocessing can amount to 20% to 30% of the processing time for simple pipelines.
 The post-processing, also involving operations that go beyond tensor operations, is however implemented in Python in the Transformer's library.
 The rest of this article assesses the impact of a high-performance implementation of the entire system in Rust (therefore covering the post-processing pipeline) using the rust-bert library [[9]](#rustbert).